Skip to content

 Steps to Take Before Filing a Religious Discrimination Claim

+At this stage, it can also be helpful to speak with an employment attorney to understand whether your experience legally qualifies as discrimination under federal or Tennessee law.
 Before you file a religious discrimination claim, you should take steps to strengthen your position, such as:

 • Review your employer’s policies.